lantunes/skipatom/README.md

 pip install skipatom
 ```

-Pre-trained 200-dimensional SkipAtom vectors for 86 atom types are available in the `data` directory, in the
+Pre-trained 30- and 200-dimensional SkipAtom vectors for 86 atom types are available in the `data` directory,
-`matproj_2020_10_09.pairs.dim200.model` and `matproj_2020_10_09.pairs.training.data` files.
-To use the pre-trained
+in the `mp_2020_10_09.dim30.model` and `mp_2020_10_09.dim200.model` files.
+To use the pre-trained vectors, follow the
-vectors, follow the example in step 4, below.
+example in step 4, below.

 To create SkipAtom vectors, follow steps 1 to 3 below.
 A dataset of inorganic crystal structures is required.
 A dataset
 of 126,335 structures obtained from the [Materials Project](https://materialsproject.org/) is available in
-`data/matproj_2020_10_09.pkl.gz`.
+`data/mp_2020_10_09.pkl.gz`.
 From this dataset, pairs of co-occurring atoms will be derived, as depicted in the
 schematic below:

 <img src="resources/schematic.png" width="85%"/>

 These pairs will be used in the training of the SkipAtom vectors.
 Pairs that were previously derived from the
-Materials Project dataset are available in the file `data/matproj_2020_10_09.pairs.csv.gz`.
+Materials Project dataset are available in the file `data/mp_2020_10_09.pairs.csv.gz`.

-(NOTE: For the following steps, it is insufficient to install SkipAtom with pip.
+_(NOTE: For the following steps 1 to 3, it is insufficient to install SkipAtom with pip.
 You must clone this repository
-locally, and set up your environment using either the `requirements.txt` or `environment.yml` file.)
+locally, and set up your environment using either the `requirements.txt` or `environment.yml` file.)_

 1. Create the co-occurrence pairs:
 ```
 python bin/create_cooccurrence_pairs.py \
---data data/matproj_2020_10_09.pkl.gz \
+--data data/mp_2020_10_09.pkl.gz \
---out data/matproj_2020_10_09.pairs.csv.gz.2 \
+--out data/mp_2020_10_09.pairs.csv.gz.2 \
 --processes 70 --workers 200 -z
 ```

 2. Prepare the data for training:
 ```
 python bin/create_skipatom_training_data.py \
---data data/matproj_2020_10_09.pairs.csv.gz \
+--data data/mp_2020_10_09.pairs.csv.gz \
---out data/matproj_2020_10_09.pairs.training.data
+--out data/mp_2020_10_09.training.data
 ```

 3. Create the SkipAtom embeddings:
 ```
 python bin/create_skipatom_embeddings.py \
---data data/matproj_2020_10_09.pairs.training.data \
+--data data/mp_2020_10_09.training.data \
---out data/matproj_2020_10_09.pairs.dim200.model \
+--out data/mp_2020_10_09.dim200.model \
 --dim 200 --step 0.01 --epochs 10 --batch 1024
 ```